pgcrumley/Controllers/SerialArduinoGpio/README.md

 ports.

 This arrangement allows a Raspberry Pi to control powered devices with a less direct connection to hazardous voltages.
-It also can allow s
+It also can allow longer distances between the Raspberry Pi and the controlled device.  (some extenders can reach 100 meters).
+One may also have many GPIO ports on a single Raspberry Pi by connecting many Arduinos (each supports 12 GPIO pins) to USB ports.

 The python code provides a simple interface to the functions, allowing one to set a pin HIGH (which is really putting the pin in INPUT_PULLUP mode) or